dotj/dotj.github.io/README.md

 npm run deploy
 ```

-NOTE: This deploys to the `master` branch.
+NOTE: This deploys to the `deploy` branch.
 Development should occur on the `\dev` branch.